tcoopman/irmin-tutorial/src/Contents.md

 		| None -> Error (`Msg "invalid counter value")
 ```

 And `of_string` is used to convert a formatted string back to our original type.
-It returns `(t, [\`Msg of string]) result`, which allows for an error message to be passed back to the user if the string is invalid.
+It returns ```(t, [`Msg of string]) result```, which allows for an error message to be passed back to the user if the string is invalid.

 Finally, we need to define a merge function.
 For our counter type we can just add the values when merging, this is a much simplier situation than you will encounter but was picked to illustrate a very simple case.
+Typically when writing a merge function you will need to deal with how to handle conflicts, this will be covered in the example after this one.

 ```ocaml
 	let merge ~old a b =